ON THIS DAY 20 YEARS AGO: The Musician & the Dancer

 The layered flavors of these oddball delicacies earned the five-star ranking.
 However, I still can't justify spending that much money on food any more than I can on jeans.

-I blame the Capricorn cusp in me.
-Way too practical.
+I blame my father's frugality and the Capricorn cusp in me.
+I'm way too practical.

 At the end of the night, my date walked me up the stairs of my new, second-floor apartment.
 I had just moved there a month-and-a-half before, after obtaining a new job.
 Everything in my life was new that season.
 Job, home, man, attitude.